BenMinch/PIGv/README.md

 An easy to install and use pipeline to bin, clean, annotate, classify, and quantify genomes of giant viruses from metagenomic datasets.
 This program also includes the software **ViraScreen** which can save you a lot of time by screening your raw fastq reads for signs of giant viruses before you start the pipeline.

 ## Dependencies
+It is recommended that you create a conda environment in which to install all of these packages to.
 1. Python packages
 - Pandas
 - natsort